 The Top 5 Reasons To Learn Portuguese

-Reason 1: The language is gorgeous!
+Reason 1: The Language Is Gorgeous

 Is there a better reason to learn a language than for pure pleasure?
 The Portuguese language, especially as it’s spoken in Brazil, is possibly the most mellifluous, honey-smooth mode of communication on Earth.
 It simply sounds like music and is a joy to listen to, but it’s an even greater pleasure when you can also understand and take part in the sonorous, lilting song that is the Portuguese language.
 No wonder Portugal and Brazil have such rich musical traditions.
-Fado, Bossa Nova, Choro, Tropicália, Samba… the music is a great entry point into the language, and singing along is a very good way to improve your listening and pronunciation skills.
+Fado, Bossa Nova, Choro, Tropicália, Samba — the music is a great entry point into the language, and singing along is a very good way to improve your listening and pronunciation skills.

+So why learn Portuguese?
 To put it another way, can you think of one good reason not to learn Portuguese?